 Visiting International Researchers have complete access to all Wake Forest University libraries, as well as the law school’s computer resources, including the research databases of Westlaw and Lexis.
 VIRs are provided a reserved library carrel for research purposes, subject to availability.

 Participants in the VIR program pay a non-matriculation tuition fee based on the length of their visit.
 They do not earn a degree, but can receive certification of their participation in the program, including proof of courses audited.
 Participants receive no compensation and are not eligible for employment or financial aid.
 Once accepted for a visit, each VIR is responsible for making all travel and living arrangements related to the visit.
-The Wake Forest University Center for International Studies provides assistance with the visa process and the Wake Forest Law International Graduate Programs Office can provide information about finding suitable accommodations in Winston-Salem.
+The Wake Forest University Center for Global Programs & Studies provides assistance with the visa process and the Wake Forest Law International Graduate Programs Office can provide information about finding suitable accommodations in Winston-Salem.